 Saint Bernard is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 7,951 people and three constituent neighborhoods, Saint Bernard is the 77th largest community in Louisiana.

 When you are in Saint Bernard, you'll notice that it is more blue-collar than most other communities in America.
-38.55% of Saint Bernard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Saint Bernard is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Saint Bernard who work in office and administrative support (13.17%), food service (8.35%), and sales jobs (7.47%).
+39.02% of Saint Bernard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Saint Bernard is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Saint Bernard who work in office and administrative support (12.73%), sales jobs (8.03%), and farm management occupations (7.58%).

 Saint Bernard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Saint Bernard have a very low rate of college education: just 7.01% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Saint Bernard has a very low overall level of education: only 6.25% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Saint Bernard in 2010 was $18,554, which is lower middle income relative to Louisiana and the nation.
-This equates to an annual income of $74,216 for a family of four.
+The per capita income in Saint Bernard in 2010 was $17,742, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $70,968 for a family of four.
 However, Saint Bernard contains both very wealthy and poor people as well.

-Saint Bernard is a somewhat ethnically-diverse town.
+Saint Bernard is a very ethnically-diverse town.
 The people who call Saint Bernard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saint Bernard residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Saint Bernard include German, Italian, Irish, and English.
+Important ancestries of people in Saint Bernard include German, Italian, English, and Irish.

 The most common language spoken in Saint Bernard is English.
 Other important languages spoken here include Spanish and French.